tsipkens/bidias/README.md

 ### Description

 This program is organized into several packages and classes.
-The `main.m` scripts in the top directory of the code can be called to demonstrate the code.

 #### Main script

+The `main.m` scripts in the top directory of the code can be called to demonstrate use of the code.
 Scripts to execute this program should be structured as follows:

 1. Optionally, one can define a phantom used to generate synthetic data and a ground truth.
 The `@Phantom` class, described below, is designed to